fmillion-mnsu/cs480-f23/week4/QUIZ1.md

 ## Steps

 1. **Fork** the repository `cs480-quiz1` into the *organization* (**not** to your personal GitHub) and name it `cs480-quiz1-firstname-lastname` (replacing `firstname` and `lastname` with your name).
 This repository contains a skeleton REST API very similar to Phase 1 of our API exercise.
 Place the form within the CS480 course organization and make sure it is marked private.

+    > Make sure that you **uncheck** the following checkbox, so that you will get a copy of all branches on the original repository in your fork.
+If you do not uncheck this box, you will not have the `main-hotfix-1` and `bug` branches that you will need for later steps in this quiz!
+    >
+    > If you already forked the repository and don't have the extra branches, see the [section on how to fix this](#fixing-a-fork-made-with-only-the-main-branch) later in the quiz.

 2. Clone your fork to your machine, setup the appropriate Python virtual environment and install the requirements.

     > **Reminder:**